 We are now nearing Albany New York, and all of the NYC bound riders are getting kicked off to the other end of the train.
 I am able to stay however, and continue using the 120 Volt outlet to charge my laptop.
 Now I am having conversation with three college kids from Chicago, who are going to Boston to see the Dropkick Murphy's.
 I mention that I know their original guitarist, Rick Barton, and they are immediately impressed.
 I remember when I was like these guys.
 Not a care in the world, other than getting drunk, rocking out and looking for women.
 I am not living vicariously through them, because they are all likely sleeping on the floor tonight.

-I grab my camera as we are stopped, and snap a few pictures of Albany, so that she can see nothing at all has changed in the city where she went to college.
+I grab my camera as we are stopped, and snap a few pictures of Albany.

 A fourth gentleman is now hanging out in the lounge car.
 "Cliff" is from LA, and in our brief conversation between train connections, he has given me his life story.
 He has been kicked around by life enough times for it to show in his otherwise handsome features, looking like a shorter Johnny Knoxville from MTV's "Jackass" show.